-In May 2022 The CAT ferry from Nova Scotia to Maine will finally set sail again.
-This international high speed ferry travels from Yarmouth, Nova Scotia to Bar Harbor, Maine and back again operating annually from May to October.
-Whether you are looking for a quick shopping trip to the US from Nova Scotia or you are wanting to eat some lobster rolls in Nova Scotia then this is the best way to travel.
+The CAT ferry is an international high speed ferry that travels from Yarmouth, Nova Scotia to Bar Harbor, Maine and back again.
+The ferry operates annually from May to October.
+Whether you are looking for a quick shopping trip to the US from Nova Scotia or you are wanting to eat some lobster rolls in Nova Scotia and enjoy a quick trip to eastern Canada then this is the best way to travel.
+The CAT Ferry from Nova Scotia to Maine only takes 3.5hours and is quite the adventure.

 Why should you take The CAT ferry?

-Halifax, Nova Scotia to Bar Harbor, Maine is an eight hour drive so why should you take The CAT ferry?
+Halifax, Nova Scotia to Bar Harbor, Maine is only an eight hour drive, so why should you take The CAT ferry?
 The obvious answer here is that the ferry from Yarmouth, Nova Scotia to Bar Harbour, Maine only takes 3.5 hours.
 Add on the 3 hours driving from Halifax to Yarmouth and you are still saving time by taking the ferry.
 Reason number two, to save on fuel.
 Reason number three because you can stretch your legs, nap, eat, shop, etc. all on board while on the move.
-Bonus you get to take your car with you of course so it’s still a fun road trip and less wear and tear on your vehicle.
+Bonus you get to take your car with you of course so it’s still a fun road trip.
+Taking the CAT saves you from putting at least 700km on your car one way so less wear and tear on your vehicle too.

 Taking The CAT ferry from Nova Scotia to Maine is also ideal for family travel.
-Kids would much rather enjoy the play area, look out for whales and dolphins, or watch a movie then be stuck in the back seat for hours on end.
+Kids would much rather enjoy the play area, look for whales and dolphins, or watch movies then being stuck in the back seat for hours on end.

 How much does it cost to ride The CAT Ferry from Yarmouth to Maine?